John Fitzpatrick (footballer, born 1946): Career

 Fitzpatrick retained his place in the side at the start of the 1969–70 season, but an injury gained against Tottenham on 22 November 1969 ruled him out for the next four months.
 He recovered to play in the last seven matches of the season, and after the departure of Brennan to become player–manager at Waterford United, he missed only seven league matches in 1970–71.
 He made only one appearance in 1971–72, after a recurrence of the knee cartilage problem he had experienced two years earlier, which subsequently required four operations to correct.
 Although he was able to return for the start of the 1972–73 season, he lasted just six matches in the first team and another two in the reserves before retiring on medical advice, bringing to an end a career in which he made nearly 150 appearances, and scored 10 goals.
-In recognition of his nine years of service to the club, Manchester United presented Fitzpatrick with a cheque for £20,000, as well as organising a cabaret dinner in his honour, which raised a further £1,000.When John moved back to Aberdeen, he took on Club management rolls in the Scottish Highland Football League with Buckie Thistle FC, and subsequently with Huntly FC.
+In recognition of his nine years of service to the club, Manchester United presented Fitzpatrick with a cheque for £20,000, as well as organising a cabaret dinner in his honour, which raised a further £1,000.
+When John moved back to Aberdeen, he took on Club management roles in the Scottish Highland Football League with Buckie Thistle FC, and subsequently with Huntly FC.